naman2304/notes/ddia.md

 ### Graph-like data models

-If many-to-many relationships are very common in your application, it becomes more natural to start modelling your data as a graph.
+* If many-to-many relationships are very common in your application, it becomes more natural to start modelling your data as a graph.

-A graph consists of _vertices_ (_nodes_ or _entities_) and _edges_ (_relationships_ or _arcs_).
+* A graph consists of _vertices_ (_nodes_ or _entities_) and _edges_ (_relationships_ or _arcs_).

-Well-known algorithms can operate on these graphs, like the shortest path between two points, or popularity of a web page.
+* Well-known algorithms can operate on these graphs, like the shortest path between two points, or popularity of a web page.

-There are several ways of structuring and querying the data.
-The _property graph_ model (implemented by Neo4j, Titan, and Infinite Graph) and the _triple-store_ model (implemented by Datomic, AllegroGraph, and others).
-There are also three declarative query languages for graphs: Cypher, SPARQL, and Datalog.
+* There are several ways of structuring and querying the data.
+    * Property graph model (Neo4j &#8594; Cypher, Titan, and Infinite Graph)
+    * Triple-store_ model (Datomic &#8594; Datalog, AllegroGraph) SPARQL
+* There are also
+    * Declarative query languages for graphs: Cypher, SPARQL, and Datalog.
+    * Imperative query languages for graphs: Gremlin.

 #### Property graphs

 Each vertex consists of:
 * Unique identifier
-* Outgoing edges
-* Incoming edges
 * Collection of properties (key-value pairs)
+* Outgoing edges (optional)
+* Incoming edges (optional)

 Each edge consists of:
 * Unique identifier